Nototrichium divaricatum

-Nototrichium divaricatum are densely branching shrubs 0.3–2 meters tall, with most parts covered with silvery-white hairs.
+Nototrichium divaricatum are densely branching shrubs that can grow up to 50 cm tall, with most parts covered with silvery-white hairs.
 Leaves are oppositely arranged, with leaf blades 3–7.5 cm long and 1–4.6 cm wide.
 Inflorescences bear several spikes, and are terminal and usually solitary, rarely 2 or 3 together, and compoundly branched.
 Each spike bears 8–30 small flowers.

 This species was first described in 1996.
 There are possibly fewer than 3,000 N. divaricatum plants in existence.

+Description

+This species is characterized by its bushy growth, typically reaching heights of between 0.3 and 2 meters.
+Nototrichium divaricatum features densely hairy branches and twigs, giving them a silvery-white appearance.
+The leaves are arranged oppositely, and have petioles that can vary in size and shape.
+Each leaf measures approximately 2-7.5 cm x 0.6-4.6 cm.
+The plant produces unique flower clusters with multiple branches, and can contain anywhere from 4 to 66 flowers.

+Distribution and habitat

+Nototrichium divaricatum is endemic to cliffs and ridges on the northwestern end of Kaua'i, particularly in the Hanalei District and Na Pali coast.
+It thrives at elevations of 600 to 1100 meters in areas where remnants of lowland and montane mesic forests are still present.
+The primary challenges facing Nototrichium divaricatum include damage and habitat loss due to the activities of feral goats, which threaten many endemic species throughout Hawai'i.
+Additional risks include landslides, rock falls, and non-native plants.